-These things have been around for a while now, so why talk about it?
-Well the transition to the “cloud” means that these enablers no longer need to be managed separately and integrated in some cumbersome way with file uploads and silly reconciliations.
+These things have been around for a while now, so why talk about them?
+The transition to “the cloud” means that these enablers no longer need to be managed separately.
+Instead, they can be integrated in a less cumbersome way.

-Don’t be upset if you don’t know what it means, because most IT professionals don’t know either.
-It is one of the most misrepresented words used in the tech industry.
-In language that is easy to understand, it’s simply service maintained on a server on the internet.
+Don’t be ashamed if you don’t know what it means, because most IT professionals don’t know either.
+Put simply, it’s simply service maintained on a server on the internet.
 That service could be Hotmail, Gmail or Xero.
-If you use the internet to access it, it’s most definitely in the “cloud”.
+If you use the internet to access it, it’s most definitely in The Cloud.